-Any migration or redesign project is going to take months of planning, implementation, and optimization.
+Any migration or redesign project will take months of planning, implementation, and optimization.

-Though HubSpot has a higher sticker price from an ongoing hosting/subscription perspective than other CMS, there are a number of embedded features and support that would replace the need for additional hosting, CDN, security, and ongoing IT requests for CMS updates.
+Though HubSpot has a higher sticker price (in the Professional and Enterprise tiers) compared to other open-source CMSs, there are a number of embedded features and customer support that would replace the need for additional hosting, CDN, security, and ongoing IT requests for CMS updates.

 Additionally, HubSpot CMS Hub Free and Starter tiers are a more affordable option and provide a solution for brands with websites smaller than 50 pages.